michalzagrodzki/Node-Express-Graphql/README.md

 ---

 ## Usage
-After you cloning repo to your local machine, go to its root directory and run `npm install` to install its dependencies.
+After cloning the repo to your local machine, go to its root directory and run `npm install` to install its dependencies.

 After that, run `npm dev` to start the server.

 You can access the REST API server in browser through: http://localhost:5050/

-You can access the Graphql server in browser through: http://localhost:5050/graphql
+You can access the GraphQL server in browser through: http://localhost:5050/graphql

 ---